2016-10-24

 catsChaseKrogs

-4. Special characters or numbers.
-Most sites require special characters and numbers in their passwords.
+Everyone requires some stupid special character and number in their passwords.
 This does not add much security, but since such nonsense is often required, make this part of your scheme.

 Special Characters: I like to use a hyphen or a period because they are easy to type and are as good of a character as any.
-After practicing the password a few times, make sure the keystrokes are easy to reach, and in a good pattern.
-Re-arrange punctuation, as needed.
+Most people use an exclamation point! or pound#sign -- a good reason to use something else.

 Here is the trick - A Scheme: